kowe18/bnbl/README.md

 ## 🚗 About the Project

-Driver fatigue is a critical factor in traffic accidents worldwide.
-Our system monitors key facial indicators to detect early signs of fatigue and alert the driver or external system.
-It's designed to be lightweight, real-time, and modular — ideal for prototyping smart car safety systems or research in driver monitoring.
+Driver fatigue is one of the most significant — yet preventable — contributors to road accidents worldwide.
+It impairs reaction time, decision-making ability, and overall driving performance.
+Studies show that drowsy driving can be as dangerous as driving under the influence of alcohol, with thousands of accidents and fatalities each year attributed to tired drivers.

+This project aims to build a real-time driver fatigue detection system that monitors visual cues on the driver's face to recognize early signs of drowsiness or reduced attention.
+By analyzing the position and behavior of key facial landmarks — such as eye closure, yawning, and head movement — the system is capable of issuing timely warnings before the driver’s condition becomes dangerous.

 ---